Image source: Scene from The Devil in Sofia (1921)

 The tendency at the time of leaving villages and migration towards cities is the main theme of several films by Luydmil Kirkov: The peasant with a bike (1974), Matriarchy (1977).
-Screenwriter is Georgi Mishev who was well regarded in the industry.
-Together they make The Boy Leaves (1972) which includes the cult song People and strees in its soundtrack.
+The screenwriter is Georgi Mishev who was well regarded in the industry.
+Together they make The Boy Leaves (1972) which includes the cult song People and streets in its soundtrack.

 The same year came out The Goat Horn by Metodi Ivanov, it is widely considered the most significant film in the history of Bulgarian cinema.
 Katya Paskaleva and Anton Gorchev play the parts of their life in the only known film to get a remake in Bulgaria.

-The Barrier by Hristo Hristov gets Silver medal from the Moscow festival in 1979.
-The Same year Everything’s love serves to show the audience how talented is Ivan Ivanov.
+The Barrier by Hristo Hristov gets a Silver medal from the Moscow festival in 1979.
+In the Same year, Everything’s love serves to show the audience how talented is Ivan Ivanov.
 The actor becomes adored, especially for the female part of the audience.

 There is a series of children’s films that remain cult classics in the minds of several generations.: Hedgehogs Are Born Without Spines (1971), With Children at the Seaside (1972) , A dog in a Drawer (1982), Up in the Cherry Tree (1984) Vasco da Gama from Rupcha village (1986-87);

 The years after the transitions are devastating for Bulgarian cinema.
-The unstable political situatuon affect all aspects of life including culture.
+The unstable political situation affects all aspects of life, including culture.
 In 1999 comes the first series in the Democratic period — Danube Bridge, it is a great disappointment to both critics and wide audience.